Thoughts On Kevin Kelly's List Of Heresies

 22. Global government is good.

 No evidence for this theory.
 The attempts at global government have a bad track record.
 All empires have had substantial variations in laws across the different cultures they administer because of the challenges of homogenizing laws across different peoples.

 23. Psychedelics should be paid for by insurance.

 I think what this is getting at is the idea that psychedelics are a useful treatment for various mental illnesses.
 There's some evidence for that.
-I'm skeptical though, since the people I know who use psychedlics seem more likely to have mental health problems than the average person I know.
-Maybe they'd have even more problems if they weren't using psychedlics, who knows.
+I'm skeptical though, since the people I know who use psychedelics seem more likely to have mental health problems than the average person I know.
+Maybe they'd have even more problems if they weren't using psychedelics, who knows.
 There seems to be a non-trivial chance of psychedelics breaking your brain so any benefits need to be weighed against that.
 Given the number of people who took psychedelics in the 60s and 70s the effect is obviously not that strong either way.